dodecai/ultra/ReadMe.md

 > Attention: Currently under construction, heavy-development and in an early-stage.

 This projects mirrors my odyssey to get into game engine development since I was a child.
-As everyone knows, this is a task which will take some years, anyways as long as I have fun while coding, it doesn't realy matter.
+As everyone knows, this is a task which will take some years, anyways as long as I have fun while coding, it doesn't really matter.

 ## Project Goal ##
 This project currently serves primarily for educational purposes.